VinayRana3363/javascript-server/README.md

 2.On terminal, write this command "npm start".

 Note: Needs to verify that passed data through postman for different request is valid while comparing the with given congif on the basis of output we get.

+For Branch 39524,

+1.On terminal, write this command "npm i".

+2.On terminal, write this command "npm start".

+3.Needs to create the token using these properties ({ "iss": "Successive Technologies", "iat": 1548690437, "exp": 1580226437, "aud": "www.successive.in&quot;, "sub": "Learn and

+Implement", "name": "Trainee", "email": "trainee@successive.tech", "role": "trainee" }) and this key (qwertyuiopasdfghjklzxcvbnm123456).

+4.Then hit the url(http://localhost:9000/api/trainee/) with genrated token.

+5.Verify the task.